vimpunk/cratetorrent/README.md

 - Peers may be specified by their address, or if the torrent's metainfo file contains trackers, peers are requested from these trackers.

-On my fairly slow internet connection, Ubuntu 20.04 LTS (~2.8 GB) is downloaded in about 5 minutes at an average download rate of 10 MPbs, which indicates that performance is acceptably good right out of the gate.
+On my fairly slow internet connection with peak download rates of about 9 MBps, Ubuntu 20.04 LTS (~2.8 GB) is downloaded in about 5 minutes at a download rate of 8-9 MPbs (with fast seeds), that is, almost fully utilizing the link.
+This indicates that performance is acceptably good right out of the gate.
 More optimizations are expected.